mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 By this approach all of our sequences start by position 3108 and we will be assured after we filter the ends of our sequences that our sequences are at least 162 bases in length.
-Although a bit of finesse and taste figures in here, Option 3 is what we\'ll choose as the basis for the remainder of the analysis.
+Although a bit of finesse and taste figures in here, Option 3 is what we'll choose as the basis for the remainder of the analysis.
 Running screen.seqs created several files that will be useful in downstream analyses: